Master of Arts in Climate Action Leadership [subject to BC Ministry approval]

 - How is my prior experience relevant to the program's focus on climate action, change leadership, and working in the context of complex challenges?

 - What relevant strengths or competencies (knowledge and skills) would you bring to the program?

 Your detailed resume should include the following:

 - Education: List all post-secondary education, degrees, diplomas, and certificates you have achieved.

-- Work Experience: Please include name of organization, length of service (month & year), and a brief description of duties.
+- Work Experience: Please include the name of the organization, length of service (month & year), and a brief description of duties.

 - Voluntary/Unpaid Work Experience: List and describe any voluntary/unpaid post-secondary employment and/or community service experience.
-Please include name of the organization, length of service and a brief description of your duties.
+Please include the name of the organization, length of service, and a brief description of your duties.

 - Leadership*/Change Agent/Trainer Experience: Briefly describe any specific training and/or experience you have had as a group/project leader, coordinator of change initiatives, or trainer.

 - Innovative Learning Methods: Briefly describe any training and/or experience you have had in the use of innovative learning methods including distance learning, community and team-based learning, mentoring, etc. Include both your experience as a 'learner' and as an 'educator/trainer'.